denisevice/checklist-trello-bot/README.md

 Automatic actions are performed by the Trello user who authorized the **Checklist bot** power-up.
 Once properly configured, the "bot" acts in the background until desactived.

-The bot can be started by any member of the board.
-It then acts on behalf of this user and inherits his access rights.
-Any unauthorized access to a board or an action will simply be discarded.

 ## How do templates work?
 A checklist template is simply a card bearing the name of a list and containing one or more checklists.
 Card templates are usually stored in a list containing all the templates associated a board.